EvidentSecurity/esp-sdk-ruby/docs/CustomComplianceStandardsApi.md

 id = 56 # Integer | Custom Compliance Standard ID

 opts = {
-  name: "name_example", # String | Name
+  include: "include_example", # String | Related objects that can be included in the response:  custom_compliance_domains, custom_compliance_controls See Including Objects for more information.
   description: "description_example", # String | The description for this Compliance Standard
-  include: "include_example" # String | Related objects that can be included in the response:  custom_compliance_domains, custom_compliance_controls See Including Objects for more information.
+  name: "name_example" # String | Name
 }

 begin